filecoin-project/specs/data-structures.md

 }
 ```

-The signature is a serialized signature over the serialized base message.
-For more details on how the signature itself is done, see the [signatures spec](signatures.md).
+Where a `signature` is the serialized signature of the serialized representation of `Message`.
+For more details on how the signature is computed, see the [signatures spec](signatures.md).

 ### Serialization

-Messages and SignedMessages are currently serialized simply by CBOR marshaling them, using lower-camel-cased field names.
+`Message`s and `SignedMessage`s are currently serialized via CBOR marshaling using lower-camel-cased field names.

 ## Actor